mixxxdj/manual/source/chapters/vinyl_control.rst

 **Setup 1: Vinyl DJ**

-  Two timecode vinyls, two turntables with phono pre-amplifiers (or line-level output), and two stereo sound inputs.
+  2-4 timecode vinyls, 2-4 turntables with phono pre-amplifiers (or line-level output), and 2-4 stereo sound inputs.

   Your sound card inputs must match the turntable outputs.
 Turntables output very quiet phono-level outputs that must be amplified for Mixxx to use.